-The Black Beacons Trail Races- FAQs 2025
+The Black Beacon Trail Races- FAQs 2026

 1)-Do I need to carry all the compulsory kit?